DieterReuter/arm64-docker-builder/README.md

 ## Further steps

 The next steps should be to get the Docker engine running in daemon mode on the ARM64 machine.
 But I think, this will take some more time to adjust the appropriate kernel options, include all needed kernel modules like Overlay filesystem and so on.
-And maybe also serious amount of testing and maby setting up a completely automated build server for compiling and testing.
-This should be going even better as soon as we have some real hardware to speed up the dev-test cycles.
+And maybe also a serious amount of testing and possibly setting up a completely automated build server for compiling and testing Docker on ARM64 machines.
+This should get even better as soon as we have some real hardware to speed up the dev-test cycles.

 Have fun to use this tutorial as a starting point, and please share your experience with me.